Embrace Change: Harnessing Vulnerability for Personal Growth

 Mostly because I just haven’t known a) where to start and b) what to say.

 It's an age-old feeling that I've discovered many people experience on this journey.
-This imposter syndrome where one wonders, what do I genuinely have to contribute?
+This imposter syndrome where you wonder if you genuinely have anything of value to contribute?

 But as time and fate would have it, life would have its way.